sa-loup/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 Odoo reveals the :guilabel:`Customer Invoice Draft`.

 .. important::
-   If an :guilabel:`Invalid Operation` error appears, double-check that the :doc:`invoicing policy <invoicing_policy>` is configured correctly.
-In some cases, for example, the invoicing policy is configured to require delivery before invoicing.
+   If an :guilabel:`Invalid Operation` error appears, double-check that the :doc:`invoicing policy
+   <invoicing_policy>` is configured correctly.
+In some cases, for example, the invoicing policy is
+   configured to require delivery before invoicing.

-In the :guilabel:`Invoice Lines` tab of the :guilabel:`Customer Invoice Draft`, the down payment that was just configured in the :guilabel:`Create invoices` pop-up form appears as a :guilabel:`Product`.
+In the :guilabel:`Invoice Lines` tab of the :guilabel:`Customer Invoice Draft`, the down payment that was just configured in the :guilabel:`Create invoices` pop-up form appears under a new :guilabel:`Down Payments` section.

 .. _sales/invoicing/50-percent-down-payments: